 A graduate of both St. Thomas Aquinas Regional Secondary School and the University of British Columbia (BCom, MBA), Tony spent three years working in logistics and product management for Whirlpool Europe, in Milan, Italy.

 On his return to B.C., Tony completed his MBA in strategic management and accounting from UBC’s Sauder School of Business.
 Through his work on large infrastructure projects for over a decade, Tony has moved into increasingly responsible roles and now works full-time as a director of risk management for a BC Crown Corporation.

 Since 2010, Tony has also given his time to his community — first by serving on his strata council, and subsequently in a series of advisory and committee roles with the District and City of North Vancouver.

 A proponent of public spaces for people to enjoy their city and streets — making our community a place to gather and celebrate in the outdoors — Tony was a founding member and Director of the North Van Urban Forum, a non-profit organization addressing urban issues and encouraging consultation and transparency on the North Shore.

-Tony and his wife Elena live in Lower Lonsdale, and when not devoting most of their time to work and volunteering, they enjoy traveling the world looking for ideas for how to make our city even better!
+Tony and his wife, Elena (and cat Oliver) live in Lower Lonsdale, and when not devoting most of their time to work and volunteering, they enjoy travelling to look for ideas for how to make our city even better.